alexplaka/AbStochKin/README.md

 yourself and discuss possible ways to contribute.

 ### Financial contribution or support
-The author has exclusively funded the development of this project since its inception.
 If you would like to financially contribute to or further support the development of this project, please contact the author.